vanillaraschid/GroupCalendar/README.de.md

 If you don't want any players at all of a certain class, set the maximum for that class to zero.
 ## Einen Spieler manuell hinzufügen
-		<p>To add a player manually to an event first select the event and then go to the
+To add a player manually to an event first select the event and then go to the
 			Attendance tab.</p>
 		<p>You can then add players in one of two ways.
 The basic way is to click the Add
 			button at the bottom of the attendance view and fill in the various fields of